JEVBR/EVdash/README.md

 The inverter sends serial data to a Raspberry PI3 on which this EVdash software is running.
 The PI3 displays the recieved data on a monitor.

-Software uses NODE JS, Socket.io etc to create a localhost On the localhost the data from serial port is made available to a browser (tested on Google Chrome).
+Software uses NODE JS, Socket.io etc to create a localhost.
+On this localhost the data from serial port is made available to a browser (tested on Google Chrome).

 # setup (on Raspberry Pi-3 using Ubuntu)